Seal of Biliteracy

 What is the Seal of Biliteracy?

-- Is a transcript and High School Diploma notation which honors graduating seniors who have attained multiple language proficiencies and signals this achievement to colleges and potential employers
+- The NJ Seal of Biliteracy is a high school transcript notation and certificate issued by the New Jersey Department of Education which honors graduating seniors who have attained multiple language proficiencies and signals this achievement to colleges and potential employers.

-- Was legislated in New Jersey in January 2016 and will be administrative code for the class of 2017
+- It was legislated in New Jersey in January 2016 and became administrative code in 2017.

-How will it benefit students?- Provides nationally accredited means of demonstrating language skills to universities for the purpose of receiving academic credit
+How will it benefit students?- Provides nationally accredited means of demonstrating language skills to universities for the purpose of receiving academic credit: A growing number of U.S. Universities & Colleges offer credit for the Seal of Biliteracy

 - Provides nationally accredited proof of language and biliteracy skills to potential employers